kazuhiro4949/SwiftUICatalog/README.md

 I created a catalog app showing minimum implementation and execution result for each the API.

 SwiftUI has many references to get started.
-SwiftUI Tutorial is the best to know how much potential SwiftUI has.
+SwiftUI Tutorial is the best tool to know how much potential SwiftUI has.
 But it is a littel complex to research how to use each the API.

 This app currently targets iOS and refers to https://developer.apple.com/documentation/swiftui